updated on 07 November 2023

 Volunteering pro bono has almost as many benefits for students as it does for members of the public in need of legal advice.
-Read our student guide to pro bono work to discover how pro bono work can propel your legal career.
+Read our student guide to pro bono work to discover how it can propel your legal career.

 Reading time: six minutes

-The phrase pro bono – or to give it its full title, pro bono publico – is one of the few remaining Latin phrases in law which is still widely used.
+The phrase pro bono – or to give it its full title, pro bono publico – is one of the few remaining Latin phrases in law that’s still widely used.
 It means "for the public good" and generally refers to work that lawyers do for clients for free.

 As with anything done voluntarily, it's not always obvious how volunteers benefit.

-And why do so many lawyers use their hard-won and expensive legal education for the benefit of people who aren't paying?
+So, why do many lawyers use their hard-won and expensive legal education for the benefit of people who aren't paying?

 Here are the clear reasons why pro bono benefits not just the recipient, but also the person doing it – especially the law student or junior lawyer.